 Supply and demand the same as support and resistance?

 No. Supply and demand are quite different from support and resistance.
 Supply and demand zones show unfilled orders of institutional traders and we can trade only fresh zones because institutions are not going to hold pending orders for a long time.
-Whereas support and resistance are levels of attraction and history of the chart is used to draw a valid support or resistance level.
+Whereas support and resistance are levels of attraction and the history of the chart is used to draw a valid support or resistance level.
 Price level which has more rejections in past will act as a strong level in future too.
 This is support and resistance.
 Similarities and differences between supply & demand and support & resistance have also been explained below.

 First, let’s discuss similarities so later you can distinguish between both of them easily.
 There are two clear similarities I have pointed out below.